SESYNC-ci/ci-spring2016/Lessons/basicR.md

     ## 23      23          Rodent Exclosure
     ## 24      24          Rodent Exclosure

+Type a comma after the file name and then press **tab** to view other arguments that this function takes.
+Hovering over each item in the list will show a description of that argument from the help documentation about that function.
+Note that if you are using standalone RStudio on your computer (e.g. if you do not have internet access), you will probably need to change these file paths.

-Remember to use the assignment operator "&lt;-" to store that data in memory and work with it
+> Use the assignment operator "&lt;-" to store that data in memory and work with it

 ``` r
 plots <- read.csv(file="/nfs/public-data/ci-spring2016/Data/plots.csv")
 surveys <- read.csv(file="/nfs/public-data/ci-spring2016/Data/surveys.csv")
 ```

+A data.frame is one of the most commonly used objects in R. Just think of a data.frame like a table, or a spreadsheet, with rows and columns and numbers, text, etc. in the cells.
+A very special thing about the data.frame in R is that it can handle multiple types of data - that is, each column can have a different type.

 Viewing data frames
 -------------------